Snaacky/thewiki/docs/advanced/naming.md

 - List the **season number** (for TV series)
   - Use `SXX` format (e.g. `S01`, `S02`)
-  - If a season is split into two cours but stored in a single season (e.g. [86: Eighty Six](https://thetvdb.com/series/eighty-six/seasons/official/1)), include the episode range after the season info (e.g. `86: Eighty Six - S01E01-E11)` and `86: Eighty Six - S01E12-E23)`)
+  - If a season is split into multiple cours but stored in a single season (e.g. [86: Eighty Six](https://thetvdb.com/series/eighty-six/seasons/official/1)), include the episode range after the season info (e.g. `86: Eighty Six - S01E01-E11)` and `86: Eighty Six - S01E12-E23)`)
 - **Not include mutliple seasons.** These are not supported by automation and cannot be cross-seeded
   - If you are including a few specials, or the special is important (e.g. finale), you may want to include it in the same torrent. *Otherwise, you should create a separate torrent*
 - Store **specials/OVA episodes** in a separate folder named `Specials`